1 Drexel Drive

 If a faculty member AGREES to write a letter of evaluation on your behalf and file it in the Premedical Office, make sure you provide them with a) completed Faculty Evaluation Cover Letter , b) an updated copy of your Post-Secondary Experiences Form, and c) a copy of your career essay/personal statement (for Juniors this means the personal statement that you should be AGGRESSIVELY revising to include on your medical, dental, etc. school application).
 NOTE: Please be sure to CORRECTLY SPELL each evaluator's name when you complete the Faculty Evaluation Cover Letter (for Xavier faculty and staff, review the Campus Directory).

-If the school/program gives you a special form that you'd like the Premedical Office to attach to the letter of evaluation, complete your part (i.e. the student portion) of the form and then save it to include with your completed "Send Evaluation Form"
+If the school/program gives you a special form that you'd like the Premedical Office to attach to the "generic" letter of evaluation that has been filed in the PM Office on your behalf, complete your part (i.e. the student portion) of the form and then save it to include with your completed "Send Evaluation Form"

 when you request that your evaluations be sent out by the Premed Office.